jmrod4/miniparse/README.md

 ## License

-This library is copyrighted software and it's available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+This library has Copyright 2016 Juanma Rodriguez and it's available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

 You can find the source code at https://github.com/jmrod4/miniparse.